Android-for-Python/Android-for-Python-Users/README.md

 If the app layout supports both both portrait and landscape orientations, nothing extra is required.

-If the app layout does not support both portrait and landscape orientations, set a specific app orientation using `KIVY_ORIENTATION`:
+If the app layout does not support both portrait and landscape orientations, set a specific app orientation using `KIVY_ORIENTATION` at the head of `main.py`:
 ```python
 import os
 os.environ["KIVY_ORIENTATION"] = "Portrait"